wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.40 =
+* Added option to import feed items (like news) and creates blog posts so readers can comment on them.
+Category name added as an option to add to templates, plus bug fixes.
 = Version 2.37 =
-* Fixed bug and added ability to have simple list view to the widget.
+* Bug fixes and added option to have simple list view to the widget.
 = Version 2.36 =
 * Added ability to pick up images in RSS enclosures and more diagnostic code.
 = Version 2.35 =
 * Fixed bug due to php short form and added mobile detection to not use lightbox.
 = Version 2.34 =
-* Added ability to re-export all feeds as one single RSS feed.
+* Added option to re-export all feeds as one single RSS feed.
 = Version 2.33 =
 * Added open window options to the widget.
 Added diagnostic parameter.
 = Version 2.32 =
 * Added new vertical scroll template.
 Added cron hourly service.
 Cache shortcode parameter added.
 = Version 2.31 =
-* Fixed ability to open widget feeds in lightbox and allow several shortcodes on the same page.
+* Fixed option to open widget feeds in lightbox and allow several shortcodes on the same page.
 = Version 2.30 =
 * Added templates, improved admin interface, fixed several bugs.
 Switched caching methods to allow for more real time RSS if desired.
 Updated colorbox version.
 = Version 2.25 =